 Activities of students may upon occasion result in violation of the law.
 In such cases, institutional officials should be prepared to apprise students of sources of legal counsel.
 Students who violate the law may incur penalties prescribed by civil authorities, but institutional authority should never be used merely to duplicate the function of civil laws.
 Only where the institution's interests as an academic community are involved de facto, should procedures of the College student conduct system be initiated.
 Institutional action should be independent of community pressure.

 12. Right to Participate in Decision-making

 Provisions must be made for widest possible participation of the student body in the decisions that will affect their lives and future careers.
 This participation shall range from advisory to a full and voting membership of the group that is evaluating, recommending, planning, or deciding.

 13. Right to Privacy

 Students must be protected from invasions of privacy and arbitrary and capricious searches of their residences, except where a civil search warrant has been legally obtained or where existing housing inspection laws and regulations permit or require.

 The College community, and the student government in particular, has the obligation to inform students of their rights and responsibilities upon appointment and throughout their college career.

 Code of Student Conduct

 SUNY Cortland's student nonacademic student conduct system is described in the Code of Student Conduct.
-The definitions and procedures that follow are from the most recent edition of this document (2011-2012).
-Please see the Code of Student Conduct for a complete compilation of nonacademic student conduct policies.
+Please see the Code of Student Conduct 2015-2016 for a complete compilation of nonacademic student conduct policies.

 The State University of New York College at Cortland strives to maintain a community that promotes and values the academic experience, institutional and personal integrity, justice, equality and diversity.
 The College, therefore, believes in values that foster an environment where people can work, study and recreate together as a community.